mirror-shades/popaman/README.md

 ## Dependencies

-Portman utilizes `7zr` (part of the 7-Zip suite) for extracting compressed archives.
+popaman utilizes `7zr` (part of the 7-Zip suite) for extracting compressed archives.
 Ensure that `7zr` is installed and accessible in your system PATH.

 ## Troubleshooting

-- **Command Not Found**: Ensure that `portman` is added to your system PATH.
+- **Command Not Found**: Ensure that `popaman` is added to your system PATH.
 You can add it by running the batch file `PATH.bat` in the lib directory.
 - **Installation Errors**: Verify that the package source is correct and accessible.
 - **Extraction Failures**: Make sure `7zr` is installed and available.

 ## Contributing

 Contributions are welcome!
-Please submit issues or pull requests to help improve Portman.
+Please submit issues or pull requests to help improve popaman.

 ## License